Euregio Science Fund

 The following criteria are decisive in the assessment of the scientist or researcher's research qualifications and determine whether a review procedure is initiated:

+Each researcher/scientist can participate as an IPN coordinator or project part leader only in one IPN consortium in the course of the 4th call.
 The partners should nominate an IPN coordinator who then overtakes several tasks in the course of the administration of the funded projects.

 A minimum of 24 up to a maximum of 36 months